 One huge part of budgeting that everyone should do regardless of how you budget is accruing an emergency fund.

-By definition, this is money that’s only to be used in real emergencies, like these:
+By definition, this is money that you’re only allowed to use in real emergencies, like these:

 - You lost your job